Installing Cilium

 Upgrade tke-eni-agent

-Since Cilium uses routing table IDs 2004 and 2005, which may conflict with the routing table IDs used by TKE's VPC-CNI network mode, the new version of VPC-CNI network mode will adjust the routing table ID generation algorithm to avoid conflicts with Cilium's routing table IDs.
-However, it has not been officially released yet (v3.8.0 version), so here we can manually upgrade the image version to v3.8.0 rc version first.
+Since Cilium uses routing table IDs 2004 and 2005 fixedly, which may conflict with the routing table IDs used by TKE's VPC-CNI network mode, the new version of VPC-CNI network mode will adjust the routing table ID generation algorithm to avoid conflicts with Cilium's routing table IDs.
+However, it has not been officially released yet (v3.8.0 version), so you can manually upgrade the image version to v3.8.0 rc version here.

-Upgrade the tke-eni-agent image version with the following script:
+Upgrade the tke-eni-agent image version using the following script:

-After the eniipamd component officially releases v3.8.0, you can upgrade eniipamd in the component management.
+After the eniipamd component is officially released with v3.8.0, you can upgrade eniipamd in the component management.

 # Get current image